Health professionals routinely use ultrasound for pregnant women to monitor the health and development of their unborn baby.

 Most women will be advised to have at least two ultrasound scans during their pregnancy — the first and second trimester scans.

-A first-trimester scan (usually between 11 to 14 weeks, also called a nuchal translucency test) confirms how many weeks pregnant the woman is and, therefore, the due date of the baby.
+A first-trimester scan (usually between week 11 and week 14, also called a nuchal translucency test) confirms how many weeks pregnant the woman is and, therefore, the due date of the baby.

 This scan can also help to determine whether the baby is developing inside the womb rather than outside it (a fertilised egg that implants and grows outside of the womb rather than inside the womb is called an ectopic pregnancy).

-Along with a blood test, the first-trimester scan can be used as a screening test for Down syndrome, but it is not a conclusive test for the chromosome disorder.
+Along with a blood test, the first-trimester scan can be used as a screening test for Down syndrome, but it is not a conclusive test for this chromosome disorder.

 Third-trimester scans are sometimes recommended to women who have previously given birth to a baby with a low birth weight, who are carrying twins, or who have other medical complications.